UzerM0502/UzerM0502.github.io/_posts/2025-01-08-pytest-blog.md

 =============================================== 2 passed in 0.10s ================================================
 ```

-We can see the fixture is only ran once as "run-fixture-1" was output only once.
-Note: I used pytest -rP to run the test because it includes the print statements in the terminal output.
+We can see the fixture is only ran once as "run-fixture-1" was printed only once.
+Note: I used ```pytest -rP``` to run the test because it includes the print statements in the terminal output.

 ### Managing Fixtures with conftest.py

 The conftest.py file is a centralized place to store reusable fixtures, making them available across the entire test suite without needing explicit imports.
-Remember the fixture_1 we used in the previous exmaple?
+Remember the ```fixture_1``` we used in the previous exmaple?
 We can move this to our conftest.py and have the same results and we will do this for all fixtures in the future.
 Note the conftest.py is stored in the parent folder of the tests.

 ## Lets look at some basic pytest examples with django models